Person staring into nature. gaslighting in a relationship.

 The reason for this is that, as a rule, the victims blame themselves for the abuse they are experiencing because their abuser has made them believe they are at fault.
 Their own feelings and judgment about their worth, what love should look like, and how they should be treated have been gaslighted out of existence by their abuser.

 Many times, the victims have either an avoidant or anxious attachment style in the relationship.
-These attachment styles are associated with childhood abuse and neglect.
-This could lead to more complex relationships as adults.
+These attachment styles are associated with childhood abuse and neglect and they can lead to more complex relationships as adults.

 Furthermore, the hallmark of abusive relationships is isolation.
 The reason abusers must isolate their victims is that effective gaslighting requires that the person being made to doubt themselves is looking to their abuser for “the truth.”
 If independent third parties start weighing in to support the perspective of the gaslight-ee, the abuser loses power and control over their victim.